 The recommended daily amount (RDA) for vitamin D is based on the old understanding that vitamin D was only involved in calcium absorption and maintaining bone strength.
 These levels (typically 5 mcg (200 iu) to 10 mcg (400 iu) are not enough if you have high blood pressure.

-An intake of 25mcg (1000 iu) is more appropriate for optimum heart, brain and immune health in adults in their 40s to 50s.
+An intake of 25mcg (1000 iu) is more appropriate for optimum heart, brain and immune health in adults in their 40s to 50s, and for those with high blood pressure.

-A higher intake of at least 50mcg vitamin D3 may be appropriate for over 50s to offset lower production in the skin and reduced dietary absorption.
+A higher intake of at least 50mcg vitamin D3 may be appropriate for over 50s – especially those with high blood pressure – to offset lower production in the skin and reduced dietary absorption.
 In the United States, for examples, researchers have found that an intake of 100 mcg (4000 IU) is needed to maintain vitamin D levels in all older women.
 This intake is equivalent to the currently suggested EU Upper Safe Level.

 NB When taking supplements, select one providing vitamin D3 (cholecalciferol) as this is more effective in maintaining blood vitamin D levels than the plant-based form, vitamin D2 (ergocalciferol).